VitoFe/FormsBot/README.md

 ## License :page_with_curl:

 This project is licensed under the MIT License - see the LICENSE file included in this project for details.

+## Disclaimer :warning:

+This project is not endorsed or affiliated with discord.py.
+Discord.py is licensed under the MIT License and its source code can be found at https://github.com/Rapptz/discord.py.
+The author of discord.py (Rapptz) is not liable for any damages or issues arising from the use of discord.py in this project.
+This project respects the terms and conditions of the MIT License and acknowledges the authorship and contribution of discord.py.